 - Key result 4: Increase the average session duration by 20%

-Compared to the SMART goal above, this content marketing OKR is more ambitious and contains multiple metrics.
+When comparing the SMART goal vs. OKR in this context, the marketing OKR is more ambitious and contains multiple metrics.

 OKRs are a goal-setting framework, SMART goals provide a template for writing goals